devtron-labs/devtron/docs/user-guide/use-cases/connect-expressjs-with-mongodb-database.md

 ### _\*Dockerfile_

 This is the Dockerfile.
-This exposes our expressjs application to port number 8080
+This exposes our Express.js application to port number 8080

 ```bash
 FROM node:7